Horse riding without stirrups - a good idea? Yes? No?May 03, 2021

-Yes, this method worked but it is not efficient (or humane) or good for horse welfare.
-If adults that are not in the military are taught in this gung-ho fashion there are a lot of drop outs understandably and not surprisingly.
+Yes, this method worked, but it is not efficient (or humane) or good for horse welfare.
+If adults that are not in the military are taught in this gung-ho fashion, there are a lot of dropouts understandably and not surprisingly.

-Don't get me wrong, as a youngster, I rode for a huge amount of time without stirrups and without a saddle in fact.
+As a youngster, I rode for a huge amount of time without stirrups and without a saddle in fact.
 And this benefitted me enormously.
 But that is because as a youngster you are usually able to relax and move with the horse without too much thought.
 Younger riders do not tend to 'overthink' things as adults tend to do.

-All of these factors mean that if a coach pushes a client into riding without stirrups then this can be a mistake and can be counterproductive and result in a downward spiral of events, with the rider losing confidence and losing balance, gripping more (not good) etc. etc.
+All these factors mean that if a coach pushes a client into riding without stirrups, this can be a mistake and counterproductive.
+It can result in a downward spiral of events, with the rider losing confidence and balance, gripping more (not good) etc.

-So it is never a good idea to push a rider into riding without stirrups.
+So I feel it is never a good idea to push a rider into riding without stirrups.
 Riders should keep their stirrups until they feel confident enough to ride without them.
 At that point riding without stirrups can be introduced to affirm that the rider has achieved a good position and balance, and further improve their seat, rather than to attempt to attain a good position and balance in the first place - a big difference.

-If you have not already make sure you sign up for this FREE HRM checklist 10 Common Position and Balance Checks for Riders.
+Sign up for this FREE 23-page PDF checklist 10 Common Position and Balance Checks for Riders.
 Start learning how to be the best rider you can be.